Looks Unfamiliar 50: Tim Worthington

 You can find more about the story behind Radio Tip Top – and many more Radio 1 comedy shows besides – in Tim’s book Fun At One – The Story Of Comedy At BBC Radio 1, available in paperback here or from the Kindle Store here.

-If you’re interested in Spider-Woman, then you’ll love Tim’s Marvel podcast It’s Good, Except It Sucks; you can find the first edition on Iron Man here.
+If you’re interested in Spider-Woman, then you’ll love Tim’s Marvel podcast It’s Good, Except It Sucks; you can find the first edition, with Phil Catterall on Iron Man, here.

 Tim also appears in The Best Of Looks Unfamiliar alongside Suzy Norman, Mitch Benn, Richard Littler, Gary Bainbridge and Darrell Maclaine, as well as a clip of Tim appearing on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about the Clangers Election Special, which you can find here.